Feedpresso/blog/_drafts/2016-01-22-why-you-should-use-rxjava-in-android-a-short-introduction-to-rxjava.markdown

 working with RxJava.

 ### Always use error handler
-Skipping error handler like here
+Skipping an error handler like here

 ```java
 .subscribe(new Action1<Void>() {